Daniil Shafran: Interpretation and technique

 He felt fingering should not be rigid or dogmatic, but must be subordinated to bringing out the content and expressiveness of a work.
 Noting that a player has a choice of many fingering combinations, he said the “selection must be geared to our own personal hand structure, stretch, finger length, flexibility, etc., and the instrument, too, must be taken into account”.
 He frequently employed what he called “revolutionary” fingerings, possible only because “every finger was well-trained and obedient”.

 He developed a number of unusual technical features.
 He used the thumb and fourth finger extensively, throughout the compass of the cello, and his large hand combined with the diminutive Amati cello that he always played allowed him to make very large stretches and play octaves between thumb and 3rd finger, and also 1st and 4th fingers.
 His range of vibrato was unusually wide, grading from fine and violin-like through to a distinctive wide, pulsating and operatic throb.
 He achieved a very light staccato and spiccato, and he made his beautiful silvery sound using the bow at the tip far more than most cellists and liked the hair to be on the loose side.
 His bowing appeared rather like a violinist, very light and without effort, yet at the same time very intense.

 In performance, his style was individual.
 He rehearsed in full concert dress, perched at the front of an unusually high chair, positioned on a little raised platform, and played with his eyes closed.
 His ritual preparation for concerts included early morning practice, eating, relaxation and mental preparation.

-The cellist Steven Isserlis summed up that “as a cellist and musician, Shafran was unlike anyone else.
-At a time in which, thanks to various media, musical styles are converging, Shafran's voice remained apart.
-His vibrato, his phrasing, his rhythm all belonged to a unique whole; his astounding virtuosity conveyed a musical personality that retained the passion, the simplicity and the poetry of a great Russian folk singer.
-He was incapable of playing one note insincerely; his music spoke from the soul”.
+Cellist Steven Isserlis described Shafran as "unlike anyone else" as a cellist and musician.
+At a time when musical styles were converging through various media, Shafran's artistic voice remained distinct.
+His vibrato, phrasing, and rhythm formed a uniquely cohesive whole, while his virtuosity conveyed a musical personality that retained what Isserlis called "the passion, the simplicity and the poetry of a great Russian folk singer."
+Isserlis further noted that Shafran "was incapable of playing one note insincerely," adding that "his music spoke from the soul."

 The pianist Sviatoslav Richter stated:"a brief association with the cellist Daniil Shafran gave me little pleasure.
 He was a great cellist, with a distinctive tone, but whenever he played, you always had the impression that he was thinking only of the moment when he would have an interesting high note that he could hold on to and produce an attractive sound.
 He also suffered from nerves.
 I stopped performing with him in 1951 and he then joined up with Grigory Ginzburg...
 As a musician, if not a cellist, Rostropovitch was incomparably more interesting, an artist of far greater stature.
 He dwarfed him completely."